wp-plugins/bbpress-improved-statistics-users-online/readme.txt

 == Changelog ==

+= 1.0.3 - 25th May, 2015 =
+ * Feature: Count parameters: %COUNT_ACTIVE_USERS% and %COUNT_ALL_USERS% to display count of users active recently & inactive
+ * Feature: Minutes parameter: %MINS% to display the option "User Active Time" value
+ * Bug Fix: Time logic within the Currently Active Users portion fixed, now correctly displays the currently active users regardless of what option is set
+ * Bug Fix: User Active Time option not working - incorrect variable used within the options page, options will require a resave
+ * Bug Fix: Default options are now saved when the user first installs the plugin
+ * Improve: No longer grabbing unnecessary data from the database
+ * Improve: Removed unused code and variables, fixed up some incorrect code comments
+ * Improve: Help strings within menu now on a new line for increased readability

 = 1.0.2.1 - 23rd May, 2015 =
- * Fix for PHP error when installing v1.0.2 (sorry about that)
+ * Bug Fix: PHP error when installing v1.0.2 (sorry about that)
- * No longer time-travelling the release!
+ * Improve: No longer time-travelling the release!

 = 1.0.2.1 - 22nd May, 2015 =
- * New options added to display the statistics within bbPress without widgets, see: https://wordpress.org/support/topic/in-forum-display
+ * Feature: New options added to display the statistics within bbPress without widgets, see: https://wordpress.org/support/topic/in-forum-display
- * Fixed "an error has occurred" message when no users were online / active within the past 24 hours
+ * Bug Fix: "an error has occurred" message when no users were online / active within the past 24 hours
+ * Bug Fix: A PHP warning when no options were set for checkboxes
- * Updated the way options are saved in the Database and removed some redundant code
+ * Improve: Updated the way options are saved in the Database and removed some redundant code
- * Fixed a PHP warning when no options were set for checkboxes

 = 1.0.1.1 - 12th May, 2015 =
- * Addition of shortcode activation with HTML widget
+ * Feature: Addition of shortcode activation with HTML widget
- * Fix dependency error for PHP, see: https://wordpress.org/support/topic/error-message-421
+ * Bug Fix: dependency error for PHP, see: https://wordpress.org/support/topic/error-message-421
- * SVN clean up, moving screenshots to the assets folder
+ * Improve: SVN clean up, moving screenshots to the assets folder

 = 1.0.1 - 11th May, 2015 =
-* Fixed logic bug with users last online, it now correctly works out how many users were online in the past x hours
+* Bug Fix: Logic bug with users last online, it now correctly works out how many users were online in the past x hours

 = 1.0 - 10th May, 2015 =
 * Initial release

 == Upgrade Notice ==

+= 1.0.3 =
+* 2015-05-25
+* Fixes various bugs, please deactivate & reactivate after upgrade!

 = 1.0 =
 * 2015-05-10